farrynk/rulebook/docs/7_season-overview.md

 - **8.1.1**&emsp;Preseason lasts from the season’s draft until the official Roster Lock date.
 In this time, there will be 2 cut days.

-    - **8.1.1.1**&emsp;The first cut time is the night of the second pre-season match at 11:59pm EST. Teams must be at a maximum of 6 rostered players.
+    - **8.1.1.1**&emsp;The first cut time is the day after the second pre-season match at 11:59am EST. Teams must be at a maximum of 6 rostered players.

-    - **8.1.1.2**&emsp;The second cut day is the night of the third pre-season match at 11:59pm EST. Teams must be at a maximum of 5 rostered players.
+    - **8.1.1.2**&emsp;The second cut day is the day after the third pre-season match at 11:59am EST. Teams must be at a maximum of 5 rostered players.

 - **8.1.2**&emsp;A player who was drafted must play in a preseason match (a scrim doesn't count) before being cut in the preseason.
 A player who is unresponsive, unwilling, or unavailable at game time is excluded from this requirement.
 Evidence of this should be shown in a GM’s transaction channel.